 Finally comes the time of treatment.
 It is not painful and involves again the whole body.
 The osteopath will also give some advice for than the treatment is more effective and to ensure that the patient don’t “break” the work done by its practitioners.

 The organization of the body was a little whack, it can appear transiently some discomfort, as long as the body recreates his balance, such as fatigue, aches, or a worsening of symptoms.
 These reactions are related to process of elimination, they rarely last more than 2 to 5 days.
 It takes at least a week so that the body incorporates all changes.
-The number of visits and their frequency will depend on the type of problem and each patient, but rarely exceed 3 sessions for a reason.
+The number of visits and their frequency will depend on the type of problem and each patient but usually, 1 to 3 sessions are enough.
 Do not wait to be completely blocked to consult, opt for one to two sessions a year in prevention.

 Consultations are in their underwear.
 The osteopath needs to see your skin because it contains important information for the practitioner to make the best diagnosis possible.
 More importantly, the osteopath needs to touch your skin without interference of the tissue.
 The osteopath sees, feels and thinks with his hands, if they are embarrassed by your clothing, it is the quality of diagnosis and the treatment that will be altered.